abgdnv/gocommerce/README.md

 ## Getting Started

 The following instructions are for the `product_service`.
-Similar steps will apply to other services.
+The primary way to run the services is with Docker Compose.

 ### 1. Clone the repository